mattegan/Love-Mandelbrot/readme.md

 ##Love2d Mandelbrot Browser

 This is a small Love2d experiment with it's fragment (pixel) shader support.
 The fractals are rendered offscreen to an oversized buffer canvas, and then scaled down to the window size to achieve smoother results.
+Click to zoom in and out, pan and change some configuration with the keyboard.
 Targets Love 0.10.0.

 ####Controls
 * `click` - zoom in on the area under the mouse pointer